steinbrennerlab/blast-align-tree/README.md

 # blast-align-tree
 A pipeline to identify BLAST hits and perform phylogenetic analysis across multiple queries and local genome databases.

+<span style="color:red"> *September 2025 -- We are working on a major update and the tutorial below will not work with the current repository.
+Please use the v0.1.1 release.*</span>

 [![DOI](https://zenodo.org/badge/374224275.svg)](https://zenodo.org/doi/10.5281/zenodo.10888646)

 ## Introduction